 "An approach to using the EIDB script:

-- only specify Last Name as criterion, using 'sounds
+- only specify Last Name as criterion, using 'sounds like' option

-- high number of hits per page, to try and get all
+- high number of hits per page, to try and get all results at once

 - save the resulting file (.htm) for future reference